 People don’t give up on people who show that they care.
 Taking those few seconds to show appreciation and gratitude will yield to greater, more significant victories to come.

-Being a mentor to potential candidates will cultivate a lasting relationship because it allows you to show them your company values hiring the best people for the job as well as demonstrating a company culture of continued learning and growth, which is incredibly important to millennials.
+Being a mentor to employees and teaching management how to mentor their teams will help cultivate lasting relationships because it allows you to show them your company values as well as demonstrating a company culture of continued learning and growth, which is incredibly important to employees.
+Create opportunities for people to mentor and network with one another.